Sacred Valley Of The Incas

 details

-The Sacred Valley in the Peruvian Andes, is composed of numerous rivers that descend by creeks and valleys; It has numerous archaeological monuments and indigenous peoples.
-This valley was appreciated by the Incas due to its special geographical and climatic qualities.
+The Incas appreciated the Sacred Valley in the Peruvian Andes for its special geographical and climatic qualities.
+The valley consists of numerous rivers that descend through creeks and valleys, and it has numerous archaeological monuments and indigenous peoples.
 It was one of the main points of production for the wealth of their lands and place where the best maize in Peru occurs.
-In the Sacred Valley beautiful colonial towns that were created spread, and now display their crossbreeding in architecture, art and culture alive.
+Beautiful colonial towns created in the Sacred Valley spread and now display their crossbreeding in architecture, art, and culture.
 There are the villages of Chinchero and its weavers, Pisac and its craft fair, Urubamba and its cosmopolitanism, Ollantaytambo, with its Inca fortress and living people, and Machu Picchu.

 Moray Maras with its dazzling salt mines, in these territories, the Sacred Valley, several communities have created products of rural tourism and experiential tourism that amaze friends and strangers.
 Each of them is a world in itself, and together compose a unique way to discover the most traditional region of the South American Andes.